 Command Objective This command sets the time interval after which the switch sends a group specific query to find out if there are any interested receivers in the group when it receives a leave message.
 If it does not receive a response from the group, the port is removed from the group membership information in the forwarding database.
 This value ranges between 2 and 5.
 The no form of the commands sets the group specific query interval time to default value.

-This command sets the time interval after which the switch sends a group specific query to find out if there are any interested receivers in the group when it receives a leave message.
+Command Objective This command sets the time interval after which the switch sends a group specific query to find out if there are any interested receivers in the group when it receives a leave message.
 If it does not receive a response from the group, the port is removed from the group membership information in the forwarding database.
 This value ranges between 2 and 5.
+The no form of the commands sets the group specific query interval time ip igmp snooping group-query-interval <2-5) seconds> no ip igmp snooping group-query-interval

 The no form of the commands sets the group specific query interval time to default value.

-Syntax ip igmp snooping group-query-interval <2-5) seconds> no ip igmp snooping group-query-interval Mode Global Configuration Mode
+4.1.91 ip igmp snooping querier